ThuyNT13/git-xploit/README.md

 Because I wanted to see how github history can be exploited and I was reading [How to Hack GitHub (kind of)](https://hackernoon.com/how-to-hack-github-kind-of-12b08a46d02e).
 I'm not purposefully doing this to be deceptive, but more just to play and learn how things can be exploited.

-Eventually will have GitHub Octocat running as [gitfiti art](https://github.com/ThuyNT13/gitfiti) soon with the following [template]() because who doesn't want octocat to populate their git history.
+Eventually will have GitHub Octocat running as [gitfiti art](https://github.com/ThuyNT13/gitfiti) soon with the following because who doesn't want octocat to populate their git history.

 ```js
 :template